Bug report #735

 The PostgreSQL server and client is localhost.

-#3 Updated by Gary Sherman about 14 years ago
+#3 Updated by Gary Sherman over 14 years ago

 - Resolution set to invalid

 - Status changed from Open to Closed